mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

      [/[database]                              <6>
      [?options]]                               <7>

-#. mongodb is the specifier of the MongoDB protocol.
+#. "mongodb" is the specifier of the MongoDB protocol.
+Use "mongodb+srv" with a single service name in place of "host1" to specify the initial list of servers with an SRV record.
 #.
 An optional username and password.
 #.
 The only required part of the uri.
 This specifies either a hostname, IP address or UNIX domain socket.
 #.
 An optional port number.
 Defaults to :27017.